-Crescent Ballroom is three things: A mid-sized music venue in Downtown Phoenix with a capacity of 550 people and live music every day; a lounge open daily with full bar service; and a kitchen, Cocina 10, serving Arizona cooking from scratch with homemade recipes and vegetarian options.
-Cocina 10 and the lounge are open weekdays for lunch and serve food and drinks until midnight seven days a week.
+Crescent Ballroom is three things: A mid-sized music venue in Downtown Phoenix with a capacity of 550 people and live music every day; a lounge open daily with full bar service; and a kitchen, Cocina 10.
+Serving Arizona cooking from scratch with homemade recipes and vegetarian/vegan options, Cocina 10 and the lounge are open weekdays for lunch and serve food and drinks until midnight seven days a week.

 Crescent Ballroom is an adaptive reuse project utilizing a block-constructed building built in 1917, the F.L.
 Hart Garage.

 F.L.
 Hart Garage

 The F.L.
 Hart Garage is a 1910s single-story, brick building with a wood truss roof system, indicative of early 20th Century commercial buildings in Phoenix, Arizona.
 Constructed in 1917, the building is located in the historic Hatch Addition and dates to a time when Phoenix rapidly transformed itself from a small, farming-based community to an urban center with paved streets, automobiles and a budding reputation as a tourist destination.

 The F.L.
 Hart Garage is significant in the history of transportation in Phoenix as it sits along the original Dixie Overland Highway, more commonly known as US Highway 80.
 As a member of the inaugural class of US highways commissioned in 1926, US 80 was the first all-weather coast-to-coast route available to auto travelers.
 The Dixie Overland Highway, which ran through Phoenix along Van Buren Street, was often referred to as the “Broadway of America,” and was once dotted with motor lodges and automobile garages , catering to tourists.